Oripi/wix-covid-wishlist/README.md

 	$w('#AddToWishlistButton').label = 'Remove from wishlist';
 }
 ```
-and these imports at the top:
+And these imports at the top:
 ```javascript
 import { insertWishlistItem, getItemInWishlist, removeWishlistItem } from 'backend/wishlist.jsw';
 ```

-we also need to update the `$w.onReady(...)` to reflect the initial state:
+We also need to update the `$w.onReady(...)` to reflect the initial state:
 ```javascript
 $w.onReady(async function () {
 	$w('#AddToWishlistButton').onClick(onWishlistClicked);